ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - Recorded demos and tutorials: Short video recordings highlighting tools and resources for managing data and enhancing research, often hosted on platforms like YouTube.
 A playlist of open science and data help desk YouTube videos is an example.
    - One-pagers: Concise documents providing information on specific topics, often shared via repositories like the ESIP Figshare Repository.
    - Links to external training resources: The ESIP-hosted Data Management Training Clearinghouse is a valuable resource to help users find training materials.
 Links to other organizations like DataONE, The Carpentries, and CUAHSI's training materials can also be provided.
-   - Guided tutorials and interactive exercises: While not explicitly detailed in the sources, these could be valuable additions to help users actively learn data management skills.
+   - Guided tutorials and interactive exercises: These can be valuable additions to help users actively learn data management skills.
    - The content should address topics of interest to users, including ways to manage data and why it's important.
    - Resources should cater to various knowledge levels, recognizing that many researchers have little or no formal training in research data management.
 Providing basic handouts on data management is recommended.
    - The gallery of resources should be designed and presented effectively to ensure users can easily find relevant materials.
 Tailoring resources to specific event themes or audiences is beneficial.